TheExposedExpert/windows-power-states/README.md

 ### Test 8

-Tests 8 has exactly the same event IDs and event information as Test 5.
+Test 8 has exactly the same event IDs and event information as Test 5.
 One thing to note is that on a Lenovo laptop hibernation does not end with pressing of a function key and requires press of a power button.

 #### Events before power state change